 By providing simple, systematic support to smokers within health care settings, we are able to significantly increase quit attempts and long term quitting among patients.
 Regional Highlights Champlain Region of Eastern Ontario Several Champlain Local Health Integration Network (LHIN) hospitals have included OMSC activities and targets in their Quality Improvement Plans.
 The University of Ottawa Heart Institute works with 21 of 23 hospital sites in the Champlain LHIN to implement and adapt the program within both inpatient and outpatient services.
 What is unique about the OMSC within Champlain region hospitals is that University of Ottawa Heart Institute Smoking Cessation Nurse Specialists provide the post hospital telephone follow-up care for all regional hospital smokers, a total of approximately 2500 smokers each year.
 CHAMPLAIN REGIONAL INTEGRATED SMOKING CESSATION STRATEGY As part of the Champlain Cardiovascular Disease Prevention Network's 2013-2016 strategic planning, Ottawa Public Health and the University of Ottawa Heart Institute co-chaired a multi-sector expert regional smoking cessation task group, representing stakeholders from primary care, hospitals, mental health, public health, community agencies and pharmacy.
 The group was tasked to develop a regional integrated smoking cessation strategy and joint action plan that would reach 15,000 smokers per year.
-All Champlain hospitals will work towards a goal to ensure that the Ottawa Model of Smoking Cessation (OMSC) is provided to hospital and reaches 80% of inpatient smokers by March 31, 2013. - Champlain LHIN 2012 Hospital Accountability Agreements (HAA) The Vision More Champlain residents make an aided quit attempt using evidence-based cessation services.
-The three-year Joint Action Plan will result in an integrated smoking cessation system in Champlain by 2016 which serves to: - 1.
-Encourage more tobacco users to make a quit attempt and promote cessation services - 2.
-Offer choice in how to quit with support - 3.
-Remove barriers to accessing cessation services - 4.
-Address gaps in underserviced populations - 5.
-Create a skilled workforce of regional cessation service providers - 6.
-Increase the availability of cost-free medications to smoker's willing to make a quit attempt - 7.
-Actively engage worksites and health professionals in the delivery of cessation interventions - 8.
-Improve information systems and gather high quality metrics on reach and efficacy of cessation services - 9.
-Introduce system efficiencies The recommended Joint Action Plan contains six strategy components: - 1.
-Improvement in Information Systems and Metrics - 2.
-Development of a Cessation Service Delivery Network - 3.
-Partnerships with Employers and Unions to deliver Innovative Worksite Smoking Cessation Programs - 4.
-Expansion of Reach of OMSC in Champlain Hospitals and Outpatients Clinic - 5.
-Expansion of Reach of OMSC in Primary Care - 6.
-Development of a strategy for the mentally ill and vulnerable populations The University of Ottawa Heart Institute's Quit Smoking Program QSP QUIT PLAN Set a quit date Choose a quit smoking medication Prepare for the quit date Stay quit The Quit Smoking Program (QSP) is an intensive out-patient smoking cessation program that has been providing supportive, one-on-one cessation assistance to clients in the Champlain region since the early 1990s.
+All Champlain hospitals will work towards a goal to ensure that the Ottawa Model of Smoking Cessation (OMSC) is provided to hospital and reaches 80% of inpatient smokers by March 31, 2013. - Champlain LHIN 2012 Hospital Accountability Agreements (HAA) The Vision More Champlain residents make an aided quit attempt using evidence-based cessation services. system in Champlain by 2016 which serves to:

+- 1. Encourage more tobacco users to make a quit attempt and promote cessation services - Offer choice in how to quit with support - Remove barriers to accessing cessation services - Address gaps in underserviced populations 4. - Create a skilled workforce of regional cessation service providers - Increase the availability of cost-free medications to smoker's willing 6. to make a quit attempt - Actively engage worksites and health professionals in the delivery 7. of cessation interventions - Improve information systems and gather high quality metrics on reach and efficacy of cessation services - 9.
+Introduce system efficiencies The recommended Joint Action Plan contains six strategy components: - Improvement in Information Systems and Metrics - Development of a Cessation Service Delivery Network 2. - Partnerships with Employers and Unions to deliver Innovative Worksite 3.
+Smoking Cessation Programs - Expansion of Reach of OMSC in Champlain Hospitals and Outpatients Clinic 4 5.
+Expansion of Reach of OMSC in Primary Care - Development of a strategy for the mentally ill and vulnerable populations - The three-year Joint Action Plan will result in an integrated smoking cessation

+The University of Ottawa Heart Institute's Quit Smoking Program The Quit Smoking Program (QSP) is an intensive out-patient smoking cessation program that has been providing supportive, one-on-one cessation assistance to clients in the Champlain region since the early 1990s.
 Over the past six years, the program has completed over 6,400 appointments with smokers wanting to quit.
 Patients can self refer or be referred by a health care professional.
 QSP registration can be completed by phone, fax, or in person through the UOHI Prevention and Wellness Centre.
 For more information, visit www.ottawaheart.ca/patients_family/quit-smoking-program or call 613-761-5464.
 The QSP sees over 400 unique patients per year.